<This is the 5th article in a series of posts discussing backup and recovery offerings in Windows 7. >

 You can access System Restore even if your computer is unable to boot into the operating system.
 When that occurs, start your computer and hold down F8 to access the recovery option menu where System Restore will be one of the options available.
 However one thing you should keep in mind is that System Restore initiated from a non-bootable OS will not have the option to undo the operation, though you may be able to attempt to restore to other restore points.

-What’s new in System Restore
+in System Restore

 The System Restore wizard is intuitive and look and feel largely like it was in the previous versions of Windows.
 In a nutshell, all you need to do is pick a point in time that you would like to roll back to, and then your computer will be restarted to complete the operation.